 The Training Choir (for children in school years 2-4)

-Meets between 3.15-4pm on Sundays, or 4-4.45pm on Mondays for singing and rhythm work, fun and games.
-They may spend part of the rehearsal with the Junior Choir before splitting off for their own fun and relaxed sessions with a break in the middle.
+Meets between 3.15-4pm on Sundays for singing and rhythm work, fun and games.
+They may spend part of the rehearsal with the Junior Choir before splitting off for their own fun and relaxed sessions.

 The Junior Choir (for children in school years 5-8)

 This is a natural progression from the Training Choir.
 The choir rehearses from 2-3.45pm, with a break for tuck in the middle.
 The students work on a variety of repertoire in 3-5 parts as well as splitting for sessions for boys and girls alone.
 The boys’ voice change is carefully managed with appropriate material and they are encouraged to sing at a range that best suits their stage of vocal change.
 Each student receives 30 minutes of percussion work or specialist vocal technique during the rehearsal.

 Cantate Senior Choir